neo4j-contrib/py2neo/book/fundamentals.rst

 entities.
 The core difference is that concrete entities will always have a value within their ``__uri__`` property whereas for abstract entities, this is :py:const:`None`.
-Both nodes and relationships provide an ``is_abstract`` method to allow easy determination of this attribute.
+Both nodes and relationships provide an ``is_abstract`` property to allow easy determination of this attribute.

 Node & Relationship Literals
 ----------------------------